 Or in other words, it is a pass that allows the holder to import commodities by not paying a specified amount in import duties.
 Following are the main features of duty credit scrip:

 - They are issued to exporters by the Director General of Foreign Trade (DGFT)

 - The scrip allows duty deduction (non-payment of taxes) of a specified amount in the scrip.
 The scrip value or the amount of tax deduction will be specified in the scrip.

 - The scrip value or tax reduction is expressed as a percentage of export turnover of the exporter.

 - The scrip value usually varies between 3 per cent to 5 per cent under Foreign Trade Policy 2015.

 Basically, duty free scrips are paper authorizations that allow the holder to import inputs that go into manufacture of products that are exported or machinery used for producing such goods without paying duties equivalent to the printed value.
-The scrips are given to exporters for meeting certain goods and exporting it to specific markets (the goods and markets are specified in the EXIM Policy).
+The scrips are given to exporters for producing certain identified goods and exporting it to specific markets (the goods and markets are specified in the EXIM Policy).
 Main objective of the scrip is to incentivize the exporters to make more exports of specific commodities/services and those to specific markets.
 The FTPs (Foreign Trade Policies) usually mention the schemes eligible for scrips and the value of scrips.

 Working of the scrip

 For example, if duty free scrip is valued at Rs 10 lakh, the holder can use it to import such goods without paying duties of Rs 10 lakh.
 It is issued to the exporter allowing him to import a given percentage of his export value without levying any import duty.
 The scrip value can be deducted from import duty.